Kanawanagasaki/Kanawanagasaki.Yamabiko/README.md

 - `Port` - UDP port to listen on (default: `9999`)
 - `MTU` - Maximum Transmission Unit for UDP datagrams (default: `1400`)
 - `CertificatePath` - path to the server certificate
+- `PrivKeyPath` - path to the certificate private key
 - `MaxClients` - maximum number of concurrent clients (default: `1024`)
 - `MaxClientsPerRemoteNetwork` - maximum number of concurrent clients from a single remote network (default: `8`)
 - `MaxInactivitySeconds` - seconds of inactivity before the server treats a client as disconnected (default: `90`)